mvdt/blendid-theme-statamic-addon/README.md

 ## How to install

 1. Download the source
-2. Place the `BlendidTheme` folder in your Statamic install at `/site/addons/`
+2. Rename the folder you downloaded `BlendidTheme`
+3. Add it to your Statamic addon directory at `/site/addons/`
-3. Update addons by running `php please update:addons`
+4. Update addons by running `php please update:addons`
-4. Done!
+5. Done!

 ## How to use